 What is point of purchase marketing?
 Why is it so important in the retail industry?
 And how can you use point of purchase displays in the best way?
 Read on to find out.

 There are many different opportunities to market a product to a consumer.
 It can start long before they ever think of entering your store, when they see your offering on a billboard, in a newspaper ad, or - more likely - online.
-However, while these are all important opportunities to sow the seeds for a sale, it’s important not to neglect one of the most important forms of marketing: point-of-purchase.
+However, while these are all important opportunities to sow the seeds for a sale, it’s important not to neglect one of the most important forms of marketing: point of purchase.

-WHAT EXACTLY IS POINT-OF-PURCHASE MARKETING?
+Explained: WHAT IS POINT OF PURCHASE MARKETING?

 This term refers to the act of attempting to market a product to a consumer at the point they are considering making a purchase.
 This might sound like the point of all marketing, but there’s a major difference.
 Most attempts to sell a consumer on a product start long before they actually buy it, using tactics designed to make them more aware of the item and its advantages.

-In contrast, point-of-purchase marketing is often selling to people who’ve never heard of your product before.
-If someone is at the supermarket, sees a retail display showcasing a new brand of washing-up liquid and decides to buy it based on how it is advertised, that would be a good example of successful point-of-purchase marketing.
+In contrast, point of purchase marketing is often selling to people who’ve never heard of your product before.
+If someone is at the supermarket, sees a retail display showcasing a new brand of washing-up liquid and decides to buy it based on how it is advertised, that would be a good example of successful point of purchase marketing.

 In this case, the consumer might never have heard of that brand before.
 However, because they were already in a supermarket, they were already willing to make multiple purchases of a range of items as part of their weekly shop.
 In this situation, it doesn’t actually take much to convince customers to buy your products if they’re marketed well.

 why ıs ıt so ımportant?

 Getting consumers into the right mindset